The hubby and I were channel surfing last night and ended up watching Frontline. The feature story was “Dollars and Dentists”.

 The story focused on “Dental Deserts” – areas where people have little no access to preventative dental care.
 The reasons why are manifold.
 About 49 million people – up from 33.3 million in 201 – live in these “dental deserts,” many of whom don’t have dental care because their jobs don’t offer dental insurance.
 Some probably also don’t have the extra time or money, and delay care.
 They end up getting care in conservatism’s favorite form of “universal” health care: the emergency room.

 The thing is, there’s no shortage of dentists.
-Most of them graduate with huge debts, and tend to flock to more populated areas, where they can attract more patients who can pay for their services and dentalguard, or have dental insurance that can pay.
+Most of them graduate with huge debts, and tend to flock to more populated areas, where they can attract more patients who can pay for their services or have dental insurance that can pay.

 Medicaid covers children and some procedures for adults, but we all know how that can work out sometimes.
 If you don’t, just ask Deamonte Driver.
 Oh, wait.
 You can’t.
 He died for want of a dentist.
 Deamonte’s story figures prominently in “Dollars and Dentists.”

 That was five years ago, and it hasn’t gotten any better.
 Medicaid is administered by the states, and the rate of coverage varies wildly from state to state; from $150 in Maine to $29 in Idaho and nothing at all in Arkansas.
 Thirteen states have cut dental benefits in 2011 or plan to this year.
 (If you think Paul Ryan’s plan to block grant Medicaid is going to remedy this, take off your tinfoil hat.
 It’s interfering with the radio-wave reception in your fillings.)

 Not to worry.
 Private equity is coming to the rescue.
 If that doesn’t scare you, it should.